Chart Color Schemes

 The level of residential development activity in Cooma is very low in comparison to the average area assessed nationally by AreaSearch

 Cooma has seen approximately 14 new homes approved annually over the past five financial years, totalling 71 homes.
-In the current financial year FY-26, three approvals have been recorded to date.
+As of FY-26, 13 approvals have been recorded.
 Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average expected construction cost of new dwellings is $196,000, which is below regional levels, indicating more affordable housing options for buyers.
+The average value of new dwellings is $196,000, which is under regional levels, indicating more affordable housing options for buyers.

-This financial year has seen $105.2 million in commercial development approvals, suggesting robust local business investment.
-However, Cooma records significantly lower building activity compared to the rest of NSW, with 59.0% fewer approvals per person than the regional average.
+This financial year has seen $105.2 million in commercial development approvals, suggesting strong local business investment.
+Compared to the Rest of NSW, Cooma records significantly lower building activity, at 59.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The area's new construction activity is also below the national average, suggesting its established nature and potential planning limitations.
-All new construction in Cooma has been comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The area's activity is also below the national average, reflecting its established nature and potentially suggesting planning limitations.
+All new construction in the area has been standalone homes, maintaining Cooma's traditional low density character with a focus on family homes.

 Frequently Asked Questions - Development